jahangirali-cheema/DSA-Lab1/README.md

 # DSA-Lab1
-This line was edited on conflict-branch.
+This is a conflicting edit from conflict-branch.